ahmed-shariff/mlpipeline/README.rst

 In addition to providing different modes, the pipeline also supports logging and recording various details.
 Currently mlpipeline records all logs, metrics and artifacts using a bacis log files as well using `mlflow <https://github.com/databricks/mlflow>`_.

+The following information is recorded:
+- The scripts that were executed/impoerted in relation to an experiment.
+- The any output results
+- The metrics and parameters

 Documentation
 -------------
 The documentation is hosted at `ReadTheDocs <https://mlpipeline.readthedocs.io/>`_.